alpinejs/alpine/packages/docs/src/en/alpine-101.md

 }
 ```

-The `items` property should be self-explanitory.
+The `items` property should be self-explanatory.
 Here we are setting the value of `items` to a JavaScript array of 3 different items (foo, bar, and baz).

 The interesting part of this snippet is the `filteredItems` property.